elasticdotventures/awesome-openscad/generative-openscad/README.md

 ## Task A: "LM" Language Model /text description/ to OpenSCAD syntax
 My proposed approach:

 * use instructional GPT-Instruct similar compositional approach like DALLE-2 or CLIP, but with open image models
 * create an LM codex that can output valid openscad code (using the pre-toil above)
 * render openscad code into STL's (using the pre-toil above)
 * use has valid parameters/code syntax of codex in reinforcement
 * STRETCH GOAL: adjustable componentization & naming conventions. it is most useful to output an intuitive compositional syntax for writing sensible code (i.e. naming conventions for objects with polymorphic parameters that make sense, so a propellor is named a 'propellor')  🤔: how to measure?

 ## Task B: Convert 3d STL or OBJ to equivalent OpenSCAD
-    * it is probably to convert SVG to OpenSCAD (pretty easy)
+* convert SVG to OpenSCAD (pretty easy)

 ## TASK C: show us something cool related to OpenSCAD & AI
+* your idea here.